vinaya-class/vinaya-class.github.io/src/11-food-1.md

 - receiving with the hand,
 - with something in contact with the body,
 - or the item being dropped and caught.

+The food item becomes 'not offered' when the bhikkhu relinquishes ownership or control.
+'Unoffered' after touching or being moved is a practice for clear boundaries for the bhikkhus and lay people.

 **Effort:**